MPS | Curriculum | Tuition/Scholarships | Internship | Presentations | Apply | FAQs | Contact Us

 - Amount: $1,500

-- Deadline: October 12, 2021.
-Award recipients will be notified by mid-November via email.
+- Deadline: March 31.
+Award recipients will be notified by mid-June via email.

 - Academic Excellence Scholarship: Aims to support students with a competitive academic profile and demonstrated leadership skills.
 The award will be used towards tuition in the first semester of the program.
 All applicants will be considered for this scholarship by the Faculty Review Committee at the time of application reviews.
 There is no need to submit additional paperwork to be considered for this scholarship.
 Awardees will be notified via email.